 Then, put all your chopped veggies in a bowl, add the lime juice, salt, and pepper.

 What is Pico de Gallo?

-Pico de Gallo is a Mexican fresh salsa with chunky, visible ingredients.
-Here are your most frequently asked questions (and answers!) about ‘what is pico de gallo.’
+It is a Mexican fresh salsa with chunky, visible ingredients.
+Here are your most frequently asked questions (and answers!).

 What’s the difference between salsa and Pico de Gallo?

-The difference between Pico de Gallo and salsa is really the consistency.
+The difference is really the consistency.
 Pico de Gallo is a type of fresh salsa, but is thicker and chunkier than most salsas, which have a thinner consistency with more liquid.